I wanted to create a new SSL certificate for IIS hosted ASP.NET framework application. The key data that may make this post relevant to you are:

 Please deploy a DNS TXT record under the name _acme-challenge.<your domain> with the following value: random$string Before continuing, verify the record is deployed.

 Now, go to your GoDaddy DNS management page, and create the TXT record with the specified string.
-Once you
+Be sure not to enter

 nslookup -q=TXT <domain>